 Is It Worth Using a Stockbroker?

-Given how complicated the stock market can seem, the idea of having a licensed professional guide novice investors through every investment decision and trade might seem like a good way to get more comfortable with the principles of stock market investing.
-But as the above examples illustrate, the average full-service stockbroker commission can make the full-service approach an expensive one.
+Using a stockbroker, especially a full-service brokerage, can be ideal for investors intimidated by complicated financial markets.
+The idea of having a licensed professional guide novice investors through every investment decision and trade might seem like a good way to get more comfortable with the principles of investing.
+But as the above examples illustrate, the average full-service stockbroker commission can make the full-service approach expensive.

 Free Trades and Chat With a Planner

-You’ll even get complimentary access to financial advisors, non-commissioned fiduciaries who are required to keep your best interests in mind.
+With a SoFi Invest® online brokerage account, you can start trading stocks and ETFs with no commissions for as little as $5.
+If you sign up for a SoFi account, you’ll even get complimentary access to financial planners, SoFi’s non-commissioned fiduciaries who are required to keep your best interests in mind.